“It’s been a bad day, please don’t take a picture”

 This is a message that I sent Rory the other morning.

 Do you ever feel like this?

+Do you ever feel like you don’t deserve your children?
 Like they would be better with a different parent because your consistently failing them at every turn?

 I do.
 A lot.